bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 steps in a typical HMC algorithm).
 It is sometimes referred to as the Metropolis-Adjusted-Langevin algorithm (MALA) (see [Teh2015]_ for more details).
-With some simplification, we will see that a new familiar behavior emerges from this special case.
+With some simplification, we will see that a new familiar behaviour emerges from this special case.

 Suppose we define kinetic energy as :math:`K(p) = \frac{1}{2}\sum p_i^2`,
 which is typical for a HMC formulation.
 Next, we set our momentum :math:`p` as